Karaka-Management/User-Guide/setup/install.md

 ###### Top Level domain

 The top level domain is the domain name where you installed the application.
 If you only installed it locally, it is 127.0.0.1.
-If you installed it on your webserver, then you input the domain name e.g. `orange-management.org`
+If you installed it on your web server, then you input the domain name e.g. `orange-management.org`

 ###### Web Subdirectory

 The web subdirectory by default is `/`.
-If you installed the application in a subdirectory instead of the main directory of your webserver you input the name of the subdirectory here e.g. `/subdir/`.
+If you installed the application in a subdirectory instead of the main directory of your web server you input the name of the subdirectory here e.g. `/subdir/`.

 ##### Install